top of page

 APEF: Solving the Financial Illiteracy Crisis

-Banking may seem complex at first, with all those stuffy adults and arcane terms.
+Banking may seem complex at first, with all those stuffy adults and boring terms.
 But don't be put off!
-Banking is actually an endless playground of possibilities with many ways for you to use your money (or theirs!) towards building a secure financial future.
+Banking can be an endless playground of possibilities with many ways for you to use your money (or theirs!) towards building a secure financial future.
 Grab your piggy bank, and let's explore some of your banking choices!

 Traditional Banks